 - a.
 When development and/or site alteration is proposed within an unevaluated woodland or any required vegetative protection zone, the Township may require that an evaluation of the woodlands (as per provincial guidelines) be undertaken to determine its significance. - b.
-Within the LSPP jurisdiction, development and/or site alteration shall not be permitted in significant woodlands except in accordance with the permitted uses under the LSPP.
+Within the LSPP jurisdiction, development and/or site alteration shall not be permitted in significant woodlands except in accordance with the permitted uses under the LSPP. - c.

-c.
 Development and/or site alteration will not be permitted within significant woodlands outside of the LSPP jurisdiction or on adjacent lands (within 120 metres) to any significant woodlands unless it has been demonstrated through the completion of an EIS in accordance with the requirements of Section 6.2.7 of this Plan that there will be no negative impacts on the woodland or its ecological functions and/or it has been demonstrated that the proposal meets the policies of the LSPP, where applicable.

-6.2.13 Natural Features and Areas Abutting Lake Simcoe
+6.2.13 Natural Features and Areas within the Lake Simcoe Protection Plan Boundary

-Natural areas and features abutting Lake Simcoe have been identified by Lake Simcoe Region Conservation Authority and are protected under the LSPP.
+Natural areas and features within the Lake Simcoe watershed have been identified by Lake Simcoe Region Conservation Authority and are protected under the LSPP.
 Recognizing the importance of natural features and areas, the following policies shall apply within the Township:

 - a.
-Development and/or site alteration shall not be permitted in natural areas and features abutting Lake Simcoe except in accordance with the permitted uses under the LSPP. - b.
-Development and/or site alteration on adjacent lands (within 120 metres) to any natural area or natural feature abutting Lake Simcoe unless it has been demonstrated that the proposal meets the policies of the LSPP, where applicable.
+Development and/or site alteration shall not be permitted in natural areas and features within the Lake Simcoe watershed except in accordance with the permitted uses and policies contained within the LSPP. - b.
+Development and/or site alteration on adjacent lands (within 120 metres) to any natural area or natural feature within the Lake Simcoe watershed unless it has been demonstrated that the proposal meets the policies of the LSPP, where applicable.